Rehan28/PSTU-Inventory-Management-System-with-BlockChain-Technology/README.md

 * Request and approval workflow for stock movements (stock-in / stock-out).
 * Dead-stock tracking and reporting.
 * Exportable reports and dashboards for administrators.
-* A file-backed blockchain module that stores hashed records of important transactions for tamper-evidence.
+* A SHA‑256 hash–based blockchain-style audit mechanism that stores chained hashes of important transactions for tamper‑evidence.

 **Used in production:** The application is deployed at `https://stock.pstu.ac.bd` and is currently in use by PSTU authority.
 Update environment configs and access controls before deploying elsewhere.